sedol1339/files/abstracts.md

 Sander, M. E., Ablin, P., Blondel, M., & Peyré, G. (2021).
 Momentum Residual Neural Networks. arXiv, 2102.07870.
 Retrieved from https://arxiv.org/abs/2102.07870v3

+Sander, M. E., Ablin, P., Blondel, M., & Peyré, G. (2021).
+Sinkformers: Transformers with Doubly Stochastic Attention. arXiv, 2110.11773.
+Retrieved from https://arxiv.org/abs/2110.11773v2

+    - We propose a Sinkformer that enhances model accuracy in vision (3D shape classification) and NLP tasks
+    - In a classical SoftMax, the exp attention matrix gets row-wise normalized
+    - Empirically, during the learning process columns of this matrix also get nearly normalized
+    - We propose to normalize this matrix row-wise and column-wise
+    - This leads to a doubly stochastic matrix (i.e., whose rows and columns both sum to 1)
+    - This makes it possible to understand the iterations of self-attention modules as a discretized gradient-flow for the Wasserstein metric
+    - In the infinite number of samples limit that, when rescaling both attention matrices and depth, Sinkformers operate a heat diffusion

 #attention Schlag, I., Irie, K., & Schmidhuber, J. (2021).
 Linear Transformers Are Secretly Fast Weight Programmers. arXiv, 2102.11174.
 Retrieved from https://arxiv.org/abs/2102.11174v3

     - We show the equivalence of (recently proposed) linearised selfattention mechanisms and the Fast Weight Controllers or Fast Weight Programmers (FWPs) from the ’90s